Sectarian violence: In Somalia

-Ahlu Sunna Waljama'a is a Somali paramilitary group consisting of Sufis and moderates opposed to the radical Islamist group Al-Shabaab.
-They are fighting in order to prevent Wahhabism from being imposed on Somalia and to protect the country's Sunni-Sufi traditions and generally moderate religious views.
+Ahlu Sunna Waljama'a is a Somali paramilitary group which is led by Sufis and moderates who oppose the radical Islamist group Al-Shabaab.
+It is fighting in order to prevent Wahhabism from being imposed on Somalis whose religious views are generally moderate and preserve their Sunni-Sufi tradition.

 In Syria

 The Syrian civil war gradually shifted towards a more sectarian nature.
-Pro-Assad militant groups are largely Shia, while anti-Assad militant groups are Sunni.
+Pro-Assad militant groups were largely Shia, while anti-Assad militant groups were majority Sunni.

 In Yemen

 In Yemen, there have been many clashes between Sunnis and Shia Houthis.
 According to The Washington Post, "In today’s Middle East, activated sectarianism affects the political cost of alliances, making them easier between co-religionists.
 That helps explain why Sunni-majority states are lining up against Iran, Iraq and Hezbollah over Yemen."